Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 Marty had come to terms with their ultra-aggressive, limb-ripping savagery long ago, and knew better than to raise it with them.
 As far as the Lads were concerned, the immense brutality they dished out on an op was their cross to bear, privately and among themselves.
 Marty made sure all the techs knew and respected that.

 But...*God.* Operation EMPTY BELL had been hardcore enough, and the biodrones involved on that occasion had been human.
-But after working with the Whitecrests and the Stonebacks for so long, they’d allowed themselves to forget that the gulf between human biology and the next-best thing could be…large.
+But after working with the Whitecrests and the Stonebacks for so long, they’d allowed themselves to forget that the gulf between human biology and the next-best thing could be... large.

 Humans were Deathworlders, and Gaoians weren’t.
 Specimens like Daar and other elite Clan aside, the average Gaoian massed about what Kovač did - and Kovač was decidedly petite even if life as Adam’s fiancée inevitably meant being made as strong as she could possibly be - but wasn’t nearly so robust.
 Watching Newman punch one so hard that he flattened the poor thing’s rib cage and made it *literally* cough up its own lungs was all the evidence a person could ever need of that.